Review of Laws and

 The preparer should state burn objectives in a way that they can be objectively assessed.
 Burn objectives apply to a particular burn treatment.
 The burn objectives should be specific enough for the planner to determine what type of fire behavior is required to meet those objectives.
 Examples are: remove 70% or more of the surface litter; reduce shrubs from 80% canopy cover to a range of 20-40%; remove duff to expose mineral soil over 15-30% of the ground surface to provide suitable seed bed for certain species.

 Once the objectives are clearly stated, the next step is an initial approximation of prescribed fire behavior.
 The challenge is to go from an objective such as "remove 70% or more of the surface litter" to the fire characteristics required to accomplish that objective.
 A start at this approximation might be, "A fire that will cover 70% or more of the surface area and consume virtually all surface litter."
-Predictive tools such as BehavePlus and nomograms can help answer questions such as: how dry must fuels be to burn readily, and what flame lengths and rate of spread might be associated with a fire that would consume them given certain fuel moisture conditions?
+Predictive tools such as BehavePlus can help answer questions such as: how dry must fuels be to burn readily, and what flame lengths and rate of spread might be associated with a fire that would consume them given certain fuel moisture conditions?

 Prediction tools, however, are not a substitute for experience.
 In general, the best way to develop an approximation of what fire characteristics are needed to accomplish burn objectives is to talk to people experienced with fire effects and behavior in the community type to be burned.
 Published literature may also be helpful.